TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 ## Creating the Deterministic Baseline

 First, let’s create the **baseline**.
-It must capture the underlying seasonality of power prices — and my assumption is that **residual load (RL)** can represent this seasonality quite well.
-The chart below shows the two series are well correlated :
+It must capture the underlying seasonality of power prices — and my assumption is that **residual load (RL)** can represent this seasonality.
+The chart below shows the two series are indeed correlated :

 ![RL vs prices](images/simulating_spot_prices/rl_vs_price_timeseries.png)